abnerrjo/BlogSourceCode/source/_posts/2017-01-28-eyeball-tracking-for-mouse-control-in-opencv.markdown

 ## Face and eye detection with Viola-Jones algorithm (Theory)

 Here's a bit of theory (you can skip it and go to the next section if you are just not interested): Humans can detect a face very easily, but computers do not.
 When an image is prompted to the computer, all that it "sees" is a matrix of numbers.
 So, given that matrix, how can it predict if it represents or not a face?
 Answer: Building probability distribuitions through thousands of samples of faces and non-faces.
 And it's the role of a **classifier** to build those probability distribuitions.
 But here's the thing: A regular image is composed by thousands of pixels.
 Even a small 28x28 image is composed by 784 pixels.
 Each pixel can assume 255 values (if the image is using 8-bits grayscale representation).
 So that's 255^784 number of possible values.
 Wow!
 Estimate probability distribuitions with some many variables is not feasible.
-This is where the Viola-Jones algorithm kicks in: It extract much simpler representations of the image, and combine those simple representation into more high-level representations in a hierarchical way, making the problem in the highest level of representation much more simple and easier than it would be using the original image.
+This is where the Viola-Jones algorithm kicks in: It extracts a much simpler representations of the image, and combine those simple representations into more high-level representations in a hierarchical way, making the problem in the highest level of representation much more simpler and easier than it would be using the original image.
 Let's see all the steps of this algorithm.

 ### Haar-like Feature Extraction
 We have some primitive "masks", as shown below: